 We believe our brand has contributed to the success of our business and we have made substantial investments to build and strengthen our brand and reputation.
 Maintaining and enhancing the LegalZoom brand and our reputation is critical to growing and retaining our customer base.
-Regulatory proceedings, consumer claims, false and misleading advertising claims, litigation, customer complaints or negative publicity through word-of-mouth, social media outlets, blogs, the Better Business Bureau and other sources related to our business practices, as well as customer care, data privacy or security issues, irrespective of their validity, could diminish confidence in our services and adversely affect our brand and reputation and our ability to attract and retain customers.
+Regulatory proceedings, consumer claims, false and misleading advertising claims, litigation, customer complaints or negative publicity through word-of-mouth, social media outlets, blogs, and other third party sources related to our business practices, as well as customer care, data privacy or security issues, irrespective of their validity, could diminish confidence in our services and adversely affect our brand and reputation and our ability to attract and retain customers.
+In addition, our brand and reputation could be impacted by any damage or reputational harm to our newly acquired Inc. Authority and Nevada Corporate Headquarters brands.

-In addition, our services, as well as those of our competitors, are regularly reviewed and commented upon by online and social media sources.
+Our services, as well as those of our competitors, are regularly reviewed and commented upon by online and social media sources.
 Negative reviews, or reviews in which our competitors' services are rated more highly than ours, irrespective of their accuracy, could negatively affect our brand and reputation.
 We have in the past received negative reviews wherein our customers expressed dissatisfaction with our services, including dissatisfaction with our customer support, our billing policies and the way our subscriptions operate, and we expect to receive similar reviews in the future.
 If we do not handle customer complaints effectively, our brand and reputation may suffer.
 We may lose our customers' confidence, they may choose not to renew their subscriptions or purchase additional services from us, and we may fail to attract new customers.
 In addition, maintaining and enhancing our brand and reputation may require us to incur significant expenses and make substantial investments, which may not be successful.
 If we fail to successfully promote and maintain our brand and reputation, or if we incur excessive expenses in doing so, our business, results of operations, financial condition and future prospects may be adversely affected.

-Furthermore, our brand and reputation are in part reliant on third-parties, including the independent attorneys and accountants who participate in our and our partners' networks.
-The failure or perceived failure of these attorneys and accountants to satisfy customer expectations could negatively impact our brand and reputation.
+Furthermore, our brand and reputation are in part reliant on third-parties, including the independent attorneys who participate in our network and the partners to which we refer our customers for business insurance, tax solutions or banking services, among others.
+The failure or perceived failure of these third parties to satisfy customer expectations could negatively impact our brand and reputation.

-We are incorporating generative AI into some of our products, which may present both compliance risks and reputational risks
+We are incorporating generative AI into some of our offerings, which may present both compliance risks and reputational risks